 Tourists either love or hate Shanghai.
 Many people hate high population density and annoying traffic jams.
-Shanghai is the financial capital and the largest city in China with a population of 24 million.
-However, the abundance of tourist attractions in Shanghai will make you forget about the overcrowded streets.
+Shanghai is the financial capital and the largest city in China, with a population of 24 million.
+However, the abundance of tourist attractions in Shanghai will make you forget the overcrowded streets.
 Some visitors also come to this city for food and consider eating Chinese food one of the best things to do in Shanghai.
-By following our guide, you will get the most of your Shanghai trip, its ancient culture, and magic that makes it one of the most famous cities in the world and the most visited.
+By following our guide, you will get the most out of your Shanghai trip, its ancient culture, and the magic that makes it one of the most famous cities in the world and the most visited.
 Here are 10 of the Best Things to Do in Shanghai.

 Shanghai Travel Map